steverangel/SDTFE/README.md

 git clone git@github.com:steverangel/SDTFE.git
 ```

-Edit Makefile for SDTFE for linking to Qhull and libtiff
+Edit the Makefile for SDTFE for linking to Qhull and libtiff.

 ```
 QHULLLIBDIR = ../qhull/lib